What is a Defense Mechanism?

 3. Pac-Man defense

-The Pac-Man defense occurs when a target company attempts to acquire its potential buyer when a takeover bid has already been received.
+The Pac-Man defense occurs when a target company attempts to acquire its potential acquirer when a takeover bid has already been received.
+Just as the acquirer is attempting to buy up a controlling amount of shares in the target company, the target likewise begins buying up shares of the acquirer in an attempt to obtain a controlling interest in the acquirer.

 4. White knight defense